arupbhunia/kirankoduru.github.io/_posts/2015-12-21-python-dict-functions.md

 categories: python
 description : Using python functions with dictionaries
 ---
-Pro pythonistas will tell you that you should actually be using python with [higher order functions](http://learnyousomeerlang.com/higher-order-functions).
+Pro pythonistas will tell you that you should actually be using python with [higher order functions](http://learnyousomeerlang.com/higher-order-functions) & as [first class functions](https://en.wikipedia.org/wiki/First-class_function).
 Passing around functions are any programming languages greatest attribute.
 Here's a trick to making function calls using python dictionaries.

 Consider you have some functions `add`, `subtract`, `divide` and `multiply`.
 You could call these functions from a python dictionary like so: